nomad-cli/houston/README.md

 ```

 ## Converting Your Certificate

+New as of 2017: You can use JWT tokens and a p8 file from apple INSTEAD of this pem key thing

 > These instructions come from the [APN on Rails](https://github.com/PRX/apn_on_rails) project, which is another great option for sending push notifications.